How to Fix Convection heating uneven on Thermador ME301YS (Wall Oven)

 • The oven takes noticeably longer than usual to reach the target preheat temperature

-These issues are most commonly caused by a failing convection fan motor, a worn or burnt-out convection heating element, or a faulty temperature sensor that sends incorrect readings to the control board.
+These issues generally stem from a failing convection fan motor, a burnt-out convection heating element, or a faulty temperature sensor sending incorrect readings.

 Safety First